Alcoholic Heart Disease

 For many people, lifestyle changes such as exercising more, quitting alcohol and smoking, and eating healthy can manage coronary artery disease.

-Others may need to take medication, including:
+Others may need to take medications, including:

 Sometimes surgery is needed to clear a blocked artery.
-Methods include

 Alcoholic cardiomyopathy